Code-Institute-Submissions/Chloe-O-C-O-O-K-Milestone-Project-3/README.md

 - I want to search the recipe database using keywords, recipe names and by course i.e. Breakfast, Lunch, Dinner
 - I want to log out when I am finished using the site and clear session data

+## Admin

+- I want to delete any user from the database
+- I want to delete any user's recipe from the database

 ## Design

  - Jinja templating used to create a 'base.html' template which helps keep consistency across the site's pages